kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 In the simple case, a Pod references existing ResourceClaims by name, which will add some short strings to the PodSpec and to the ContainerSpec.
-Embedding a ResourceClaimTemplate will increase the size more, but that will depend on the number of custom parameters supported by an add-on and thus is hard to predict.
+Embedding a ResourceClaimTemplate will increase the size more, but that will depend on the number of custom parameters supported by a resource driver and thus is hard to predict.

 The ResourceClaim objects will initially be fairly small.
 However, if delayed